Interviewer Tips in Nursing: 5 Best Practices

 The interview is a critical step in the hiring process.
 As a team leader, it’s your chance to evaluate a nursing candidate’s values and fit for the role.
 On the flip side, it’s an opportunity for a nurse to get a glimpse of your facility’s culture.
 From a recruitment standpoint, this means that a well-conducted interview could be the deciding factor for a top candidate who’s weighing multiple job offers.

-Nursing professionals are in high demand, and learning how to be a good interviewer can be an impactful way to improve your hiring practices.
+Nursing professionals are in high demand, and learning how to be a good interviewer can be an impactful way to improve your hiring and recruiting practices.
 In this article, we’ll outline five essential interviewer tips to help you leave a lasting impression on your candidates.

 How Are Nursing Interviews Conducted?